freshking/BKZoomView/README.md

 ####Important:

   `[zoomview setNeedsDisplay]` must be called everytime you want to update the zoom view.
-For example the zoom view is placed over a tableview and you want a live zoom when scrolling, then you must implement this in the `scrollViewDidScroll:` method.
+For example the zoom view is placed over a UITableView and you want a live zoom when scrolling, then you must implement this in the `scrollViewDidScroll:` method.
   Exception here is when dragging.

 For further information please check out the example application.